-Victims of sexual assault, domestic violence, stalking, and dating violence are encouraged to also preserve evidence by saving text messages, instant messages, social networking pages, other communications, and keeping pictures, logs or other copies of documents, if they have any, that would be useful to University hearing boards/ investigators or police.
+Victims of sexual assault, domestic violence, stalking, and dating violence are encouraged to also preserve evidence by saving text messages, instant messages, social networking pages, other communications, and keeping pictures, logs or other copies of documents. if they have any, that would be useful to University hearing boards/ investigators or police.
+Victims of sexual assault, domestic violence, stalking and dating violence are also encouraged to preserve physical and medical evidence as may be necessary to the proof of criminal domestic violence, dating violence, sexual assault or stalking or in obtaining a protection order.
 Although the university strongly encourages all members of its community to report violations of this policy to law enforcement, it is the victim's choice whether or not to make such a report, and victims have the right to decline involvement with the police.
-Whether a victim reports the crime to the police, or not, if the alleged offender is a member of the University discipline against the offender as explained in more detail at AD85.
+Whether a victim reports the crime to the police, or not, if the alleged offender is a member of the University community, the victim has a right to proceed to seek University discipline against the offender as explained in more detail at AD85.

-To criminally report an incident involving a sexual assault, domestic violence, stalking, and dating violence, contact the Penn State University Police/Public Safety Department.
-The University will assist any victim with notifying local police if they so desire.
-A victim of domestic violence, dating violence, sexual assault or stalking who proceeds through the criminal process has the following rights:
+To criminally report an incident involving a sexual assault, domestic violence, stalking, and dating violence, contact the Penn State University Police/Public Safety Department and/or local law enforcement.
+The University will assist any victim with notifying local police if they so desire, including assisting a victim with making a police report.
+Making a police report can involve calling or visiting the local police agency to initiate a report.
+A victim of domestic violence, dating violence, sexual assault or stalking who proceeds through the criminal process has the following rights, which, upon request, will be provided to a reporting student or employee in writing, regardless of where the crime occurred:

-• To receive information concerning available services for victims;

-- To be notified of certain significant actions and proceedings pertaining to your case; - To be accompanied at all public criminal proceeding by a victim advocate, family member or another person; - In cases involving personal injury crimes, burglary, and crimes relating to driving under the influence which involved bodily injury, the victim may offer prior comment on the potential reduction or dropping of any charge or changing of a plea; - To offer prior comment on the sentencing of a defendant to include the submission of a written and/or oral victim impact statement; - To be restored, to the extent possible, to the pre-crime economic status through restitution, compensation, and the return of property;
+- To receive information concerning available services for victims; - To be notified of certain significant actions and proceedings pertaining to your case; - To be accompanied at all public criminal proceeding by a victim advocate, family member or another person; - In cases involving personal injury crimes, burglary, and crimes relating to driving under the influence which involved bodily injury, the victim may offer prior comment on the potential reduction or dropping of any charge or changing of a plea; - To offer prior comment on the sentencing of a defendant to include the submission of a written and/or oral victim impact statement;